If you have certain conditions, your doctor may prescribe Tremfya. This drug is used in certain adults for:

 Call your doctor right away if you have an allergic reaction to Tremfya.
 But if you think you’re having a medical emergency, call 911 or your local emergency number.

-Costs of prescription drugs can vary depending on many factors.
+As with the cost of prescription drugs in general, the cost of Tremfya can vary depending on many factors.
 These factors include what your insurance plan covers and which pharmacy you use.
+Another factor affecting price is whether you get doses at a doctor’s office or another medical setting.

 If you have questions about how to pay for your prescription, talk with your doctor or pharmacist.
-You can also visit the Tremfya manufacturer’s website to see if they have support options.
+You can also visit the Tremfya manufacturer’s website to see if it has support options you’re eligible for.

 Your doctor will recommend the dosage of Tremfya that’s right for you.
-Below are commonly used dosages, but always take the dosage that your doctor prescribes.
+This section discusses commonly used dosages, but always take the dosage that your doctor prescribes.

 Questions about Tremfya’s dosage